gasparian/lsh-search-go/README.md

      }
    ])
    ```
- - The go client is a connection pool already so it is thread safe: https://github.com/mongodb/mongo-go-driver/blob/master/mongo/client.go#L42
+ - The mongodb go client is a connection pool already so it is thread safe: https://github.com/mongodb/mongo-go-driver/blob/master/mongo/client.go#L42
  Quote from the code:
 ```
  // Client is a handle representing a pool of connections to a MongoDB deployment.
 It is safe for concurrent use by